How to manage financial stress

 An emergency fund is a savings account meant to cover unexpected expenses and financial emergencies.
 Building an emergency fund may seem tough at first, especially if you are struggling to make ends meet.
 Start to build it up by putting aside a small amount, maybe $10 or $100.
 You might consider selling any unused items around the house to build up that cash even quicker.

 If you’re starting from scratch, try working towards amassing a $1,000 sum.
-Then, once you’ve achieved that, as a guideline, you should aim to have three to six months' living expenses set aside.
+Then, once you’ve achieved that, as a guideline, you should aim to have three to six months' living expenses set aside, though individual circumstances vary.

-A word of warning: be wary when friends or family might offer such assistance.
+A word of warning: be wary when friends, family, or even someone on social media might offer such assistance.
 Although these people may have the best intentions, they might not be experts in financial matters, and often will be in a worse situation than you!
 Even if they are well-organised financially, they still may be in a very different overall situation, and so you risk getting irrelevant tips.

 Too often, we let money control us and let it dictate what we do, which can result in stress and worries.
 Instead, your money should be working for you.

-Coping with financial stress and taking steps to correct any issues will help you take control of your money.
-Let’s recap the top seven ways to manage financial stress:
+Coping with financial stress and taking practical steps to correct any issues will help you get control of your money, and your life!

-None of the above will be easy, regardless of where you might be financially.
-Some of your goals will take time and require plenty of effort to achieve (even then, you might not reach everything as you want).
+Most of the steps outlined above probably won’t be easy, regardless of where you might be financially.
+Some of your goals will take time and require plenty of effort to achieve.

 You may also like: